Sheridan Crane: Storylines

 At the start of the Passions, Sheridan ends her engagement with Jean-Luc Moulin after discovering that he is after the Crane riches.
 Returning to her hometown of Harmony, Sheridan is pulled over by a police officer, Luis Lopez-Fitzgerald for speeding.
 At first he only wants to give her a speeding ticket, but when Sheridan tries to bribe her way out of said ticket, Luis arrests her for bribing a police officer.
 Upon learning of her last name, Luis confesses his disdain for the Crane family, suspecting they are linked to the disappearance of his father, Martin.
-Sheridan is ultimately sentenced to six months of community service at the children's center and is supervised by Luis, who wants to ensure Sheridan does not bribe her way out of performing her duty.
+Sheridan is ultimately sentenced to six months of community service at the children's center, and is supervised by Luis, who wants to ensure Sheridan does not bribe her way out of performing her duty.
 While serving her time there, and amidst a brief fling with police chief Sam Bennett's younger brother, Hank Bennett, Sheridan and Luis develop a complex love-hate relationship, often engaging in various arguments and acting competitively with each other.

 Unbeknownst to Sheridan, Jean-Luc has been a part of a French drug cartel and she had inadvertently learned the identities of his business partners.
 This made her a liability to their operation, and she became a target once she left Paris.
 The FBI is brought in to protect Sheridan and Luis is appointed as her private bodyguard to protect her from hired henchmen sent after her.
 Both Sheridan and Luis object to the arrangement at first, but Luis decides to put his job ahead of his personal feelings towards Sheridan, which are now blossoming into love.
 Sheridan cannot do the same and often puts herself in dangerous situations while trying to distance herself from Luis.

-Just as the two confess their growing attraction towards the other, Sheridan is shot in cold blood.
-She is taken away by an ambulance and Luis is told that is dead.
+Just as the two confess their growing attraction towards each other, Sheridan is shot in cold blood.
+She is taken away by an ambulance and Luis is told that she is dead.
 In truth, the attempt on her life was faked to allow Moulin to think Sheridan was dead.
 Sheridan flees to Paris where she tries to convince Moulin to drop his vendetta against her.
 Moulin ultimately dies in a car explosion meant for Sheridan.
 Several months later, around Christmas time, Sheridan returns to Harmony and reunites with Luis, who asks Sheridan to marry him.